Texas Instruments beats quarterly revenue estimates

-(Reuters) - Chipmaker Texas Instruments Inc (TXN.O) beat quarterly revenue estimates on Wednesday and said most of its markets showed signs of stabilizing.
+Jan 22 (Reuters) - Chipmaker Texas Instruments Inc beat quarterly revenue estimates on Wednesday and said most of its markets showed signs of stabilizing.

 The company’s net income fell to $1.07 billion, or $1.12 per share, in the fourth quarter ended Dec.
 31, from $1.24 billion, or $1.27 per share, a year earlier.